mayonez1/sudoku/sudoku/Documentation.md

 - <code>Menu::Menu()</code> - Menu class default constructor.

-- <code> void Menu::init(std::string)</code> - again, technically not a constructor, but responsible for initialising the menu class.
-The parameter, std::string will set the settingsFilePath variable.
+- <code> void Menu::init(std::string, Square)</code> - again, technically not a constructor, but responsible for initialising the menu class.
+The first parameter sets the settingsFilePath, and the second parameter sets the mainSquare.

 </p>